1Git2Clone/dotfiles/README.md

 `sudo systemctl enable update-package-list.timer` `sudo systemctl start update-package-list.timer`

+## I don't know about different init systems.
+This can be scheduled in different ways or not be scheduled at all, it's not important to set it up

 # The `neovim` configuration is the default [lazy.nvim](https://github.com/LazyVim/LazyVim) with some small extras.
 THEIR LICENSING STILL APPLIES THERE! (/nvim)